MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-table-command.md

 ## See also

-The `.alter-merge` has a counterpart, the `.alter` table command that has similar functionality.
-For more information, see [`.alter table`](../management/alter-table-command.md).
+The `.alter` table command has similar functionality.
+For more information, see [.alter table](../management/alter-table-command.md).